What’s new for 2019?

 The partnership with Rat Race allows further development of the Hellrunner concept.
 The courses will retain their devilish difficultly but there will be the addition of new elements and infrastructure to make the overall experience even better.

-The running will still be Hell but we will be increasing the Heavenly touches off the course with handwash, heated tents, undercover food and bev offer, plus showers for those upgrading to camping or taking one of our Changing and Shower upgrades.
+The running will still be Hell but we will be increasing the Heavenly touches off the course with handwash, heated tents, undercover food and bev offer, plus showers for those upgrading to one of our Changing and Shower upgrades.
 For those returning for 2019, we thank you for your support.
 For those coming to their first HellRunner in 2019, welcome to Hell.
 Enjoy the punishment.”

 “For those coming to their first HellRunner in 2019, welcome to Hell.
 Enjoy the punishment.”